Do All Inherited Houses in California Go Through Probate?

 If you’re deciding what to do with a property locally, this guide breaks down your options: sell, rent, or hold an inherited house in Pacifica.

-What happens in practice:
+What Happens in Practice:

 Many people think that if a sale doesn’t require court confirmation, the process will be faster and more straightforward.